Josselin-Vallee/infrared/synchronization/README.md

 <code>

-    Here's a quick guide on how to configure the RPi master/slave unit after having written the latest image onto the sd-card:
+    Here's a guide on how to configure the RPi master/slave unit:

     Username      : alarm
     Password      : alarm
     Root password : root
     Master IP     : 192.168.1.13
     Slave IP      : 192.168.1.14

+    0. Decompress and write the sdcard image to the scdard of the RPi:
+    Download link is in the google docs document. md5sum: ef555083f4aab9b2d8f0774b758946d3 Copy image to sdcard.
+Here sdX stands for the device name of the sdcard.
+You can find it by typing:

+    $ lsblk
+    $ sudo gunzip --stdout rpimaster-20160423.img.gz | sudo dd bs=4M of=/dev/sdX

-    1. On both:
+    1. On both master and slave:

     - copy setup folder to user's home folder on pi (replace by pi's IP) (on pc) $ scp -r ./setup alarm@192.168.1.50:/home/alarm/